rorynolan/nandb/README.md

 ## [1] "1.8.0_112-b16"
 ```

+Thanks to @aoles for these instructions.
+Check out his great work on image analysis in R at <https://github.com/aoles>.

 ##### Other stuff

 This is slightly painful but you'll only have to do it once.
 First of all, if you're on **Ubuntu** (similarly for other debian **linux**), you need to do: